ccportal/github-actions-tf/README.md

 ## How to use

 - Clone this repository
+- Genesys Cloud Credentials
+  - Create a new OAuth Client id/secret pair in your `HOME` Genesys Cloud organization.
+Make sure it has sufficient permissions to read configuration objects listed in the [Limitations](#limitations) section.
+  - Create a new OAuth Client id/secret pair in your `TARGET` Genesys Cloud organization.
+Make sure it has sufficient permissions to read **and write** configuration objects listed in the [Limitations](#limitations) section.
+- Github Configuration
   - Create a new [Github personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for your Github account
     - Required scopes
       - All `repo`
       - `workflow`
   - Copy the generated token.
 It won't appear again!
-- Create a new OAuth Client id/secret pair in your `HOME` org.
-Make sure it has sufficient permissions to read configuration objects listed in the [Limitations](#limitations) section.
-- Create a new OAuth Client id/secret pair in your `TARGET` orgs.
-Make sure it has sufficient permissions to read **and write** configuration objects listed in the [Limitations](#limitations) section.
-- Get the pages URL (i.e. [https://GITHUBREPO.github.io/github-actions-tf/web/](https://GITHUBREPO.github.io/github-actions-tf/web/))
+  - Enable Github Pages
+    - Open your Github repository settings
+    - Click on `Pages`
+    - Select `master` in the `Branch` dropdown
+    - Leave the default folder to `/ (root)`
+    - Click on Save and note the URL for your web site.
+You will need it to configure and run actions.
+    - For the web site to appear, Github needs to build it.
+You can do so by pushing an empty commit: `git commit --allow-empty -m "Empty-Commit"`
+    - Wait for a few seconds and your web site should be available
   - Enter your Github personal access token
   - Enter the credentials for your `HOME` org.
 This is the org that will be used to synchronize configuration objects from.
   - Enter the credentials for at least one `TARGET` org.
 Configuration objects will be created/updated/deleted based on the configuration of your `HOME` org.
   - Credentials are saved in your browser local storage
   - Click on `Save Configuration`
   - Click on `Manual Run` to start the process manually (optionnally set a schedule for later runs)
   - Open your Github Actions page (e.g [https://github.com/YOURUSERNAME/github-actions-tf/actions](https://github.com/YOURUSERNAME/github-actions-tf/actions)) to monitor the status of the action

 ## Architecture